pretix/pretix-cartshare/README.md

 4. Execute ``python setup.py develop`` within this directory to register this application with pretix's plugin registry.

+5. Execute ``make`` within this directory to compile translations.

-5. Restart your local pretix server.
-You can now use the plugin from this repository for your events!
+6. Restart your local pretix server.
+You can now use the plugin from this repository for your events by enabling it in the 'plugins' tab in the settings.

 ## License